jpsecundino/CestosTribute/README.md

 # CestosTribute
-Tribute to 10 years old Android game Cestos.
+A game tribute to 10 years old Android game Cestos.